TheOneTheOnlyDavidBrown/Lagrange/_drafts/getting-started-with-open-source.md

 - If this were a code based change, **this is where you would write/run the tests to make sure you didn't break anything.**

 - Go back to the terminal and type **`git add README.md`**.
 This stages your files so you can clump changes together for simplicity.
+You could add multiple files here so they are all pushed in one chunk.

 - Then **`git commit -m 'adding a name to README.md'`**.
-Or you could put something more clever to make me laugh.
+Or you could put something more clever in the commit message to make me laugh.
 This says that all the files that you staged are one cohesive change and the message is what will go in the log.

 - Now run **`git push origin master`**.
 This sends your code to your repository on GitHub.
 Just one more step before it's up to me to merge in your changes.